Professor Amanda Beatson

 Biography

-Dr Amanda Beatson is an Associate Professor in Marketing at the QUT Business School.
-She previously held the posts of Marketing Subject Area Coordinator and Higher Degrees Research Coordinator within the School of Advertising, Marketing and Public Relations.
-Prior to becoming an academic she worked in service organisations in Australia and New Zealand.
+Dr Amanda Beatson is a Professor in Marketing at the QUT Business School.
+She is the discipline lead for marketing in the School of Advertising, Marketing and Public Relations.
+Amanda previously held the posts of Research Director and Higher Degrees Research Coordinator within the School of Advertising, Marketing and Public Relations.
+Before becoming an academic, she worked in service organisations in Australia and New Zealand.
 In line with QUT’s industry focus, Amanda's work is reinforced by her desire to act as a change agent, transforming the way organisations look at contemporary societal challenges.
 By providing a voice to vulnerable groups, her goal is to create a better society in terms of inclusivity and environmental sustainability by lobbying for improvements to organisations and government.
-Underpinning this is a transformative service research (TSR) lens, whereby she ensures the wellbeing of individuals is focal in these improvements.
+Underpinning this is a transformative service research (TSR) lens, whereby she ensures the well-being of individuals is focal in these improvements.
 Through her unique approach of innovative research methodologies, Amanda has received competitive research funding with industry partners, specialising in government and not-for-profit organisations, to find solutions for these societal challenges.
 Various government bodies and private organisations within Australia, the United Kingdom and New Zealand have funded her research.
-She has published over seventy peer-reviewed journal articles, conference papers and scholarly book chapters relating to her research.
-A selection of Amanda's current and past projects include:- Seamless Journeys to Work for Young Adults with Physical Disabilities (funded by Australian Research Council Grant (ARC Linkage) and Jobs Australia);
+She has published over eighty peer-reviewed journal articles, conference papers and scholarly book chapters relating to her research and is an Associate Editor for the Journal of Services Marketing.
+A selection of Amanda's current and past projects include:- EmployAble - Employment Pathways for Young Adults with Psychosocial Disability (funded by Information, Linkages and Capacity Building - Economic and Community Participation Program - Building Employer Confidence and Inclusion in Disability grant with Australian Retailers Association, Disability Employment Australia)

 - Transformative services